atlarge-research/opendc/api/README.md

 **Important:** Be sure to set up environment variables according to those instructions, in a `.env` file.

-In `api/static/index.html`, add your own `OAUTH_CLIENT_ID` in `content=` on line `2`.
+If you want to test REST calls manually, add your own `OAUTH_CLIENT_ID` in `content=` on line `2` in `api/static/index.html`.

 #### Set up the database

-You can selectively run only the database services from the standard OpenDC `docker-compose` setup:
+You can selectively run only the database services from the standard OpenDC `docker-compose` setup (in the root directory):

 ```bash
 docker-compose build mongo mongo-express
 docker-compose up mongo mongo-express
 ```

 This will set you up with a running MongoDB instance and a visual inspection tool running on [localhost:8082](http://localhost:8082), with which you can view and manipulate the database.
+Add the simulator images to the command lists above if you want to test simulation capabilities, as well.

 ### Local Development